zheningz/zheningz.github.io/_pages/cv.md

   - /resume
 ---

-Hi.
-I am a second-year student majoring in computer science at University of Nottingham.
-I'm currently interested in software engineering, UI/UX design and games but also with motivation to learn broadly in the world of computer science.
+Hi!
+I am a computer science student at the University of Nottingham.
+I'm currently interested in software engineering, graphics, games and mixed reality.

-In 3 words, I would describe myself as responsible, considerate and creative.
+In 3 words, I would describe myself as responsible, motivated and creative.

 [Download My CV Here](http://zheningz.github.io/files/ZheningZHU-UniversityofNottingham.pdf)